-Date: April 25, 2025
+Date: May 27, 2025

-This Management's Discussion and Analysis ("MD&A") provides a discussion and analysis of the financial condition and results of the operations of Halcones Precious Metals Corp. (individually or collectively with its subsidiaries, as applicable, "Halcones" or the "Company"), to enable a reader to assess material changes in the financial condition and results of operations as at and for the year ended December 31, 2024.
-The MD&A should be read in conjunction with the annual audited consolidated financial statements for the year ended December 31, 2024.
+This Management's Discussion and Analysis ("MD&A") provides a discussion and analysis of the financial condition and results of the operations of Halcones Precious Metals Corp. (individually or collectively with its subsidiaries, as applicable, "Halcones" or the "Company"), to enable a reader to assess material changes in the financial condition and results of operations as at and for the three months ended March 31, 2025.
+The MD&A should be read in conjunction with the condensed interim consolidated financial statements for March 31, 2025 and the annual audited consolidated financial statements and MD&A for the year ended December 31, 2024.
 All amounts included in the MD&A are expressed in Canadian dollars, unless otherwise specified.